zerollzeng/tiny-tensorrt/README.md

 this project is fully test with TensorRT 5.1.5.0, cuda 9.0/9.2/10.0, ubuntu 16.04.
 I test it with 1060ti, 1050ti, 1080ti, 1660ti, 2080, and 2080ti.

+# System Requirements
+cuda
+TensorRT

+for python api, python 2.x/3.x and numpy in needed
 # Quick start
 ```bash
 # register at Nvidia NGC and pull official TensorRT image(https://ngc.nvidia.com/catalog/containers/nvidia:tensorrt)